In this section

 Who will test my child's hearing?

 If you come for an appointment, a pediatric audiologist will evaluate your child's hearing.
+All of our audiologists are doctors of Audiology.
 He or she will determine the type of hearing test your child should receive based on his or her age and developmental level.
 The audiologist may also make referrals to an ear, nose and throat physician (otolaryngologist) or a speech-language pathologist.

 How old does my child have to be to have a hearing test?

 It is never too early to test your child's hearing.
 In fact, your baby should have a hearing screening at birth before leaving the hospital.
-If your baby was or will be born in a hospital that does not screen newborns for hearing loss, ask your pediatrician to arrange for your baby's hearing screening.
+If your baby was or will be born in a hospital or had a birth outside the hospital that does not screen newborns for hearing loss, ask your pediatrician to arrange for your baby's hearing screening.
 Early hearing screening is important because proper hearing is key to your child's speech and language development and overall learning.

 What are common types of hearing tests for children?